First Time to Experience LABoracay

-It was my first time to visit Boracay on a labor day and I was really clueless that time what to experience.
+It was my first time to visit Boracay on a labor day, and I was really clueless at that time what to experience.
+It was also my first time to visit Lemoni Cafe Boracay.
 Before, when it’s LABORACAY week, you can see parties everywhere– dinning music and people getting wild and drunk.
-Since I am not much into partying, I was contented to watch the firedancers while walking from Station 1 to 3.
+Since I am not much into partying, I was contented to watch the fire dancers while walking from Station 1 to 3.
 Ever since Boracay has closed due to its rehabilitation, there has been a lot of changes.
-When the island opened on October 2018, the tourists and the locals love and embraced the NEW Boracay and I must say that though many have sacrificed, it was indeed worth waiting for.
+When the island opened in October 2018, the tourists and the locals love and embraced the NEW Boracay, and I must say that though many have sacrificed, it was indeed worth waiting for.

 Though we came at dinnertime, we still felt the vibrant energy of the cafe.
-Upon entering, you will be relaxed with the welcoming ambiance.
+Upon entering, you will be relaxed with a welcoming ambiance.
 You can opt to be seated outdoors or inside the cafe.
-At that time, ’twas humid that’s why we have considered sitting outside but we wanted more privacy so we settled inside instead.
+At that time, ’twas humid, that’s why we have considered sitting outside, but we wanted more privacy, so we settled inside instead.

-While we were waiting for the food to be served, we were given glasses of lemon water.
-This is exactly what I need- a drink with Vitamin C that would also help in the blood circulation and good for those who have UTI.
+While we were waiting for the food, they gave us glasses of lemon water.
+This is precisely what I need- a drink with Vitamin C that would also help in the blood circulation and suitable for those who have UTI.
 In one of the articles I’ve read in Medical News Today, it states that according to human studies, lemon can help treat kidney stones.

-Lemon Cafe is not only a hit to Filipinos but for the health-conscious tourists as well.
-Based from the name itself– the cafe’s inspiration is none other than the Lemon family (Lemon- Lime-Calamansi- Dalandan- Pomelo- Orange-Grape Fruit and Lemongrass).
-Their dishes and refreshments are done with a twist that you will definitely enjoy.
+Lemon Cafe Boracay is not only a hit to Filipinos but for the health-conscious tourists as well.
+Based on the name itself– the cafe’s inspiration is none other than the Lemon family (Lemon- Lime-Calamansi- Dalandan- Pomelo- Orange-Grape Fruit and Lemongrass).
+They make their dishes and refreshments with a twist that you will definitely enjoy.

-My son Kyle had the Beef Teriyaki and he was speechless after eating this.
-His feedback: meat was tender and juicy — perfect with the savory teriyaki sauce.
+My son Kyle had the Beef Teriyaki, and he was speechless after eating this.
+His feedback: the meat was tender and juicy — perfect with the savory teriyaki sauce.

 GRILLED PORK CHOPS

-This flavorful dish (with sauteed vegetables, marbled potatoes and yogurt mint sauce) is also a big hit to the kids.
-I took advantage of their excitement in devouring the Pinoy Tapa and garlic rice (for Shane) and the Beef Teriyaki (for Kyle),so after trying this, I already secured something for their grandpa who was waiting for us in the hotel before it vanishes in a matter of seconds, hahaha!
+This flavorful dish (with sauteed vegetables, marbled potatoes, and yogurt mint sauce) is also a big hit to the kids.
+I took advantage of their excitement in devouring the Pinoy Tapa and garlic rice (for Shane) and the Beef Teriyaki (for Kyle).
+After trying this, I already secured something for their grandpa who was waiting for us in the hotel before it vanishes in a matter of seconds, hahaha!

-I ate the 2 eggs, garlic rice (part of the tapa dish) and a little bit of the other dishes that’s why my tummy was in full tank that time.
+I ate the 2 eggs, garlic rice (part of the tapa dish), and a little bit of the other dishes; that’s why my tummy was in the full tank at that time.

-Another dish that we had was the Herb Nicoise– this is a healthy salad (fresh pan-seared tuna, potato, eggs and kalamata olives).
-We loved the fresh lemony herbal flavor and because I know my father would love this, we brought something for him too.
+Another dish that we had was the Herb Nicoise.
+This is a healthy salad (fresh pan-seared tuna, potato, eggs, and kalamata olives).
+We loved the sweet lemony herbal flavor, and because I know my father would love this, we brought something for him too.

 SALMON POKE BOWL